Archives

 In an understated concrete and wooden structure that is typical of its era, Vendelsömalm School opened in Haninge in 1966.
 With an aim to “preserve and reuse as much as possible,” the school has now been updated to meet contemporary needs and requirements.

 The original Vendelsömalm School consisted of a robust building with a few distinctive and sturdy materials, like untreated concrete and pine, brown linoleum and terrazzo.
-A minium red accent color added contrast and recurred in the windows and wooden doors.
+A minium red accent colour added contrast and recurred in the windows and wooden doors.
 Several renovations and technology installations were then carried out.

 Vendelsömalm School